lona-web-org/lona/doc/content/end-user-documentation/views.rst

 Interactive
 ~~~~~~~~~~~

 By default all Lona views are interactive.
-Interactive Lona views run over an
+Interactive Lona views run over a
 websocket connection, which makes input events and background views possible.

 **More information:**